ysharma1126/8-bit-processor/README.md

 Datapath.jpg=Block Diagram of Datapath+ISA+Control Table

-assembler.c= Utilizes file_parser.c, which utilizes the hashing header files, to assemble an assembly program under our ISA
+assembler.cpp= Utilizes file_parser.cpp, through 2 standard passes, to assemble an assembly program under our ISA (Demonstration programs are a factorial and fibonacci procedure)

 The outputted machine code is then read into memory, which is one of the many processor components coded in Verilog

 test_bench.v instantiates the modules in such a way to transform the individual processor components into the envisioned datapath

+All of this is executed through the Makefile.

 Further work: